defgsus/teletext-archive-unicode/README.md

-# archive of german online teletexts
+# archive of (german) online teletexts

 Or *videotext*, as we used to call it.

 [![Scraper](https://github.com/defgsus/teletext-archive-unicode/actions/workflows/scraper.yml/badge.svg)](https://github.com/defgsus/teletext-archive/actions/workflows/scraper.yml)

-This repo uses github actions to scrape teletext pages from web sources and convert the html into easy digestible json/unicode files.
+This repo uses github actions to scrape teletext pages from web sources and converts the html into easy digestible json/unicode files.

 The data is stored in [docs/snapshots](docs/snapshots) in a new-line delimited json file for each station.